19 Of The Best Relationship Books For Couples

 You have to be considerate of your partner and his or her feelings to have an open and honest relationship that will stand the test of time and life challenges.

-While couples counseling is always an option, you can address these issues preemptively by reading some relationship books that have proven to help couples get on solid footing.
+While couples counseling is always an option, you can address these issues preemptively by reading some of the best relationship books that have proven to help couples get on solid footing.

-It's best if you and your partner read these books together, but even if one partner doesn't participate, the other can share and model some of the positive skills he or she is learning.
+It's best if you and your partner read these books together as a couple, but even if one partner doesn't participate, the other can share and model some of the positive relationship skills he or she is learning.

-Here are 19 of the best books for couples that I recommend:
+Here are 19 of the best relationship books for couples that I recommend:

 1. The 5 Love Languages: The Secret to Love that Lasts